Speaker FAQs - Pharmacy Connect

 Will my session be published or made available to delegates after the conference?

-Presentations in the plenary, clinical and business streams will be recorded and provided in the online session recordings, which are emailed to delegates and session sponsors post-event.
+All presentations will be recorded and provided in the online session recordings, which are emailed to delegates and session sponsors post-event.
 If you do not wish for your session to be recorded, please indicate this on the online Speaker Registration Form which has been emailed to you.

 Do I need to register for the conference?

 Yes.
 All speakers are entitled to a complimentary day registration on the day of their presentation (unless otherwise advised by the Event Manager).
 If you wish to attend the whole conference you may upgrade to a Full Registration for a discounted rate.
-To register please complete the online Speaker Registration Form by Friday, 18 July.
+To register please complete the online Speaker Registration Form by Friday, 31 July.

 If I require accommodation, how do I book this?